Georgina Rodriguez, Cristiano Ronaldo’s Girlfriend, Sizzles In Black Lingerie In New Instagram Photo

 As The Daily Mail reported, Rodriguez was recently unveiled as the new face of Yamamay.
 The model and Ronaldo made their relationship public in 2016, about a year before they welcomed their first child together in November 2017, Alana Martina, as ESPN reported at the time.

-Ronaldo’s has three other children, making Alana his fourth.
+Ronaldo has three other children, making Alana his fourth.
 He had twins earlier in 2017, reportedly through a surrogate mother, and Cristiano Ronaldo Jr., 8, as per the ESPN report.

 “I have found love.
 We complement each other very well.
 We have a beautiful relationship and when I have him beside me, I have everything.
 I feel loved and cared for.
 Love conquers all,” she has said of her relationship to Ronaldo, according to The Daily Mail.